alexismberg/Berg_McColl_2021_drylands/README.txt

 The scripts reading the model ouputs sometimes point to data stored at the LDEO climate library, which thus should be accessible online, and sometimes on data stored locally - in the latter case, you'll have to download the data yourself first (e.g., from ESGF) and modify the paths accordingly.

-Please contact Alexis Berg (alexis.berg@fas.harvard.edu; alberg82@gmail.com) for any issues/questions.
+Please contact Alexis Berg (alexis_berg@fas.harvard.edu; alberg82@gmail.com) for any issues/questions.